- Download our Moving to Egypt Guide (PDF)

 It is important that expats renting property in Egypt have a proper written contract and never make a verbal agreement.
 Expats should insist that a contract is written in English.
 Reputable estate agents will ensure any Arabic documents are duly translated into English.

 The agent and landlord may require expats to pay an agency fee equivalent to one month’s rent.
-Some agents do not charge this fee but expats should find out before using the services from the outset.
+Some agents do not charge this fee but expats should find this out before using their services.

 Utility bills are nearly always the responsibility of the tenant in Egypt and will be an additional expense on top of monthly rental costs.
-Be sure to ask what the approximate costs are for some idea of the costs.
-Keep all invoices, bills and receipts as proof that these have been paid in case it is requested by the landlord.
+Be sure to enquire as to the approximate costs and keep them in mind while budgeting.
+Hold onto all invoices, bills and receipts as proof that these have been paid in case it is requested by the landlord.

 ►For help with budgeting, see Cost of Living in Egypt

 "Standard of housing is great.
 There are many options.
 Often when you come to a city as an expat, there will be a real-estate company hired to help you find an apartment.
 Avoid these companies at all costs.
 Their goal is to put you in the most expensive home possible so they can get a slightly higher commission, while you are left paying astronomical prices all year.
 When you get there, make sure to take your time.
 Go out and see some houses on your own."
 Read more about Marc, a Canadian expat, and his move to Egypt in his interview.